EcoDynIZW/Marescot_2020_bioRxiv/README.md

 # KeepYourKidsAtHome_IBM

-spatially implicit individual-based SIR model developped for a large range of host and pathogen life-history strategies.
+This spatially implicit individual-based SIR model developped for a large range of host and pathogen life-history strategies.
 We focused specifically on offspring with restricted between-group contact (ORC), a life history traits, which occurs in social species rearing their offspring within communal nurseries, in which juveniles do not engage in between-group interactions before a certain age.
 We show that such ORC strategy has great influence on the dynamics of diseases, which confer lifelong immunity in group-living species.

-The purpose of our model is to study how disease dynamics in group living species are affected by “keeping their kids at home” (KKH).
-We are particularly interested in whether such age-dependent patterns in the between-group interactions increase the probability of epidemic fade-out consistently across a range of hosts’ and pathogens’ life-history traits.
+The purpose of our model is to study how disease dynamics in group living species that keep their kids at home.
+We are particularly interested in whether such age-dependent patterns in the between-group interactions in the ORC scenario increase the probability of epidemic fade-out consistently across a range of hosts’ and pathogens’ life-history traits.

 ## **Entities**